Basilica of Saint Stanislaus Kostka: Saint Stanislaus Kostka Parish School

 Founded in the early 1880s by Reverend Byzewski, the first Saint Stanislaus Kostka School was a one-room frame building.
 Classes were taught by the first parish organist, Dominik Hamerski.
 The school was gradually expanded to six rooms and on September 5, 1887 it was placed in the charge of the School Sisters of Notre Dame.
 A substantial brick convent was built for the Sisters soon afterward, to the east of the Basilica.
 By 1903 almost 700 students were enrolled in grades one through six, necessitating a new school to be built immediately south of the Basilica, completed in 1905.
 In 1966 this school building was demolished and a modern school building built in its place.
-This modern school building continues to serve Saint Stanislaus Elementary School to this day.
+This modern school building served as Saint Stanislaus Elementary School until 2023, where it was gutted.
+It remained empty until its demolition in April of 2025.